U.S. vaping-related deaths rise to 34, cases of illness to 1,604

-(Reuters) - U.S. health officials on Thursday reported 1,604 confirmed and probable cases and one new death from a mysterious respiratory illness tied to vaping, taking the total toll to 34.
+Oct 24 (Reuters) - U.S. health officials on Thursday has reported 34 deaths and 1,604 confirmed and probable cases so far from a mysterious respiratory illness tied to vaping.

 Last week, the Centers for Disease Control and Prevention reported 1,479 cases and 33 deaths from the illness and announced plans to start testing aerosols from vaping products as part of its investigation.